Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 <br>

-## *Frequent Visitor Goals*
+# **End User Testing - Frequent Visitor Goals**
-### I would like to browse through products and sort them by keyword, price and alphabetical order etc.
+## I would like to browse through products and sort them by keyword, price and alphabetical order etc.
 | Desktop |
 | :---: |
 | ![](/media/user-testing/desktop-product-sort.png) |

 <br>

-### I would like to add items to a shopping bag and  make a purhcase via a simple order form.
+## *I would like to add items to a shopping bag and  make a purhcase via a simple order form.*
 ### **Adding To Bag**
 | Desktop | Phone | Tablet |
 | :---: | :---: | :---: |